spryker/spryker-docs/_includes/pbc/all/install-features/202204.0/marketplace/install-the-marketplace-merchant-portal-core-feature.md

 ### 3) Create a new Nginx web server configuration

-The following is an example of a Nginx configuration:
+The following is an example of an Nginx configuration:

 **/etc/nginx/merchant-portal.conf**